App Structure

 Having a template is important because it defines what goes where, making both writing and reading code easier.
 It saves developers from having to decide where to place each part of the code, and helps newcomers know where to find things, so its important for:

-- Monolith: Modules are split by layers, and deployed as one unit.
+- Monolith App: Codebase is split by layers under one project, and deployed as one unit.

-- Microservices: Each module is implemented as a microservice, deployed separately, and communicates between using APIs or message queues.
+- Microservices App: Codebase is spit into microservices, deployed separately, and communicates between using APIs or message queues.

 app-be